 Our lectin pathway program also includes OMS1029, our long-acting antibody targeting MASP-2.
 This next-generation MASP-2 inhibitor is intended to be complementary to narsoplimab, enabling us to pursue chronic indications in which dosing convenience would be of significant benefit to patients.
-Dosing of all cohorts in a single-ascending dose Phase 1 clinical trial of OMS1029 was successfully completed in early 2023.
-Pharmacokinetic ("PK") and pharmacodynamic ("PD") data show dose-proportional exposure and sustained lectin pathway inhibition, consistent with dosing of OMS1029 once quarterly, either intravenously or subcutaneously.
+Dosing of all cohorts in a single-ascending dose We have completed Phase 1 clinical trial trials evaluating both single-ascending and multiple-ascending doses of OMS1029 was successfully completed in early 2023.
+Pharmacokinetic ("PK") and pharmacodynamic ("PD") data show dose-proportional exposure and sustained lectin pathway inhibition, consistent with OMS1029.
+Results of these studies support once-quarterly dosing, of OMS1029 once quarterly administered either intravenously or subcutaneously.
 Dosing has also been completed in both of two planned cohorts of our ongoing Phase 1 multiple-ascending-dose study of OMS1029 in healthy volunteers and we expect the study to conclude in mid-2024.
 OMS1029 has been well tolerated to date with no safety concerns identified.
 We continue to evaluate several potential indications for Phase 2 clinical development for OMS1029.